solarbirdy/NorthshoreBikeMap/README.md

 * Added bike lane infrastructure in and around 100th Ave W. in Edmonds (Greater Northshore, MEGAMAP)
 * Upgrade of bike lanes along 15th Avenue S. in Seattle, resulting in a change of marking type (MEGAMAP)

+Coming in next release:

+* Additional labels in Lake Forest Park aiding navigation to Mountlake Terrace Light Rail Station
+* Final section opening of the Waterfront Bike Trail in Seattle
+* Clarified warning signs on incomplete bike lanes on 15th Ave S. in Seattle.

 Previous releases:

 Changes with 1.4.6 (28 January 2025):